TomLisankie/static-roam/README.md

 [A tutorial for setting up your own site](http://www.hyperphor.com/ammdi/pages/static-roam-tutorial.html)

+# Logseq

+I've moved from Roam to Logseq, in a rather sloppy fashion, so the code that adapts to Logseq is not very well organized.

+Currently Logseq site generation is driven from a Logseq EDN export.
+This may change; it's logistically easier to parse the markdown which is logseq's source of truth directly.

+Because Logseq stores images locally rather than on the cloud, we now have to publish them along with the html.
+To suppor this, the config has a pointer into the repo, and there is logic to figure out which images are published and need to be copied to the output.

 # Status

 This is a fork from [the original](https://github.com/TomLisankie/static-roam) by Tom Lisankie.
 I'm using it for a personal project and it's very much in flux.